ht0324/pdf_2_notion/readme.md

 3. Generate summaries based on the system prompt
 4. Save the output in the `response` folder and copy it to your clipboard

+I have included a sample prompt and a few response that I have used personally for my study.
+You can find them in the `system_prompt` and `response` folders.

 ## Customizing Prompts

 You can create your own system prompts in the `system_prompt` folder.
 These prompts guide the AI in generating summaries and explanations.
 Existing prompts include: